iherwig/w3af-soapui-testsuite/README.md

   * `profile_file` The file name of the w3af profile to be used (default: `test_profile.pw3af`).
 The value will be interpreted relative to the project directory.

 * Doubleclick the test suite node (*w3af pen tests* > *Run Tests*) to open the *test suite editor* and run the tests by clicking the green arrow.
+* To obtain **information on the running tests** you can:
+  * Doubleclick the *get status* test step to open it's editor.
+The JSON response tab is updated after each request.
+  * Open the url <http://localhost:9001> in a browser to open the *Supervisor* dashboard.
+From there you can view the log files of the w3af process.

 ## Results